 The Company used \$5.56 million of cash in operating activities in 1997 compared with \$1.87 million in 1996.
 Net losses adjusted for depreciation and amortization consumed \$1.58 million.
 Inventories increased \$5.0 million in 1997 over the \$1.5 million increase in 1996, as the Company continued to ramp production as well as stockpile some finished goods in anticipation of a strong spring season.
 Accounts receivable increased by only \$240,000 as the Company entered into a manufacturer's flooring agreement with Transamerica, whereby most dealers finance their motorcycle inventory directly with Transamerica and the Company receives funds in a more timely manner.
 This effectively reduces the Company's outstanding receivables substantially, and resulted in only a 32% increase in receivable dollars on a sales increase of 162%.
 The contractual agreement with Transamerica is at no cost to the Company, but provides for a repurchase obligation on the part of the Company should a Titan dealership fail to meet its financial obligation and Transamerica seizes motorcycles in new condition upon a dealer's default.
 When Titan invoices a dealer using the Transamerica program, a copy of the invoice is sent to Transamerica by Titan, and Transamerica pays the Company in full within 7 to 10 calendar days.
+Approximately 60-65% of all sales are currently paid for through this arrangement with Transamerica.
+The remainder are cash sales.

 Capital expenditures totaled \$621,000 in 1997 compared with \$51,000 in 1996.
 These expenditures were predominantly associated with bringing on line the new manufacturing facility and the purchase of a large truck for transporting and displaying product at various trade and dealer shows.